Helmholtz-Alberta Initiative – Infectious Disease Research

 - Carlos A. Guzmán, Helmholtz Centre for Infection Research (HZI), Braunschweig, Germany

-- Ulrich Kalinke, Thomas Pietschmann, Twincore, Centre for Experimental and Clinical Infection Research (Twincore), Hannover, Germany; a joint venture between the Hannover Medical School and the HZI
+- Ulrich Kalinke, Thomas Pietschmann, Twincore - Centre for Experimental and Clinical Infection Research (Twincore), Hannover, Germany; a joint venture between the Hanover Medical School and the HZI

-- Rolf Müller, Helmholtz Institute for Pharmaceutical Research Saarland (HIPS), Saarbrucken, Germany; a joint venture between the Saarland University and the HZI
+- Rolf Müller, Helmholtz Institute for Pharmaceutical Research Saarland (HIPS), Saarbrucken, Germany; a joint institution of Saarland University and the HZI

 - Ulrike Protzer, Helmholtz Zentrum München - German Research Center for Environmental Health (HMGU)